mebaysan/Easily-Dockerize-Django-Prod-Dev/README.md

 # Core Django Settings

 I seperate the prod and dev environments. [config_prod.py](./settings/config_prod.py) file is being used for prod environments and [config_prod.py](./settings/config_dev.py) for dev environments.
 We need to implement the lines in [settings.py](./settings/settings.py) file to use these seperated environments.

+# For Development

+You can use [dev-postgres.sh](scripts/dev-postgres.sh) to create a development database.

 # For Production